senarvi/theanolm/README.md

   vocabulary in the output layer.
 - `dropout_rate` may be set in the dropout layer.

-Multiple layers may use the same input (including the network input `X`).
-The last layer is always the network output.
+The elements have to specified in the order that the network is constructed, i.e. an element can have in its inputs only elements that have already been specified.
+Multiple layers may have the same element in their input.
+The first layer should be a projection layer.
+The last layer is where the network output will be read from.
 Description of a typical LSTM neural network language model could look like this:

+    input type=class name=class_input
-    layer type=projection name=projection_layer input=X size=100
+    layer type=projection name=projection_layer input=class_input size=100
     layer type=lstm name=hidden_layer input=projection_layer size=300
     layer type=softmax name=output_layer input=hidden_layer